LedFx/LedFx/docs/api.rst

 Endpoint linking virtuals to effects with the matching *virtual_id* as JSON

+A new optional param has been added to PUT and POST "fallback": (true / false).
+If true, the current running effect on the virtual will be set as the fallback.
+Fallback is currently only triggered by the completed scoll of texter2d with side scroll.
+This is intended for use cases such as temporarily displaying a track name before returning to the prior effect configuration.

 .. rubric:: GET

 Returns the active effect config of a virtual